Create a Generic IOC#

 When a Generic IOC is built, each support module will register its support YAML by linking it into the folder /epics/ibek-defs.
 This is so that the ibek tool can find all the support module definitions and combine them into a single schema file.
 The schema file is then to validate your IOC instance YAML as you are editing it.

-This registration process happens as part of the install.sh script for the support module.
-It is done by the ibek support generate-links command.
+This registration process happens as part of the ansible recipe invoked by ansible.sh.

-Here we just need to go ahead and re-run our install.sh script to register the lakeshore340 support YAML that we just created.
-Because the ibek support commands are idempotent it is safe to run the install.sh script more than once.
+Here we just need to go ahead and re-run our ansible.sh script to register the lakeshore340 support YAML that we just created.
+Because ansible is idempotent it is safe to run the ansible.sh script more than once.

 IMPORTANT: since we last built the IOC binary, we have added new support modules into the container image.
 Therefore we need to rebuild the IOC binary to include these new support modules.
 This is done by running make in the /epics/ioc folder.